-A popular vacation destination for its casino-fueled luxury resorts, colorful Old City, thumping nightlight and sandy beaches, San Juan, Puerto Rico is also a culinary hotspot in its own right.
-With chefs like Jose Enrique, Wilo Benet, Mario Pagan, and Jose Santaella setting the bar over the last 15 years, a new generation of young chef talent, interested in sustainability, seasonality, locavorism and a commitment to the island’s farms has emerged, prompting a renewed interest in the island’s cuisine.
-There has never been a better time to explore the gastronomic side of San Juan, and here’s the definitive list to help guide you through.
+A popular vacation destination for its casino-fueled luxury resorts, colorful Old City, thumping nightlight and sandy beaches, San Juan, Puerto Rico is rebuilding after the horror brought on by 2017’s catastrophic hurricane season and the damage done by Hurricanes Irma and Maria.
+A culinary hotspot, with chefs like Jose Enrique, Mario Pagan, Wilo Benet, and Jose Santaella setting the bar over the last 15 years, and a new generation of young chef talent, interested in sustainability, seasonality, locavorism and a commitment to the island’s farms is something that even Mother Nature can’t sideline.
+Though there have been some concept changes and restaurant closings since last fall, as well as a major slump in tourism, there has never been a better time to hop a cheap flight to the tropics and explore the gastronomic side of San Juan, all while helping to reset the bar on the island’s tourism in a post-Maria world.
+Here’s the definitive (updated) list to help guide you through.

 For most, Jose Enrique Montes’ eponymous restaurant is a must-visit stop on any trip to San Juan.
 The young, laid-back chef’s spot, which is a no-frills joint on the perimeter of buzzy weekend hangout La Placita, dishes out the flavors of Puerto Rico with modern culinary stylings.
 The chef, who was the first-ever Puerto Rican nominated for a James Beard award in 2013 (and every year since!), emphasizes local ingredients and sustainability on his menus and has been at the front of the island’s locavore movement.
 Seasonally inspired, the hand-written board menu changes daily, but be sure to start with some addictive mero (sea bass) poppers, local butcher Pedro Alcor’s artisanal longaniza sausages, or the light, fresh crab.
 Simply grilled whole fish, aged meats, and vegetables often shine here, and all are executed with finesse. joseenriquepr.com

 Like the many other food pockets of the world, food trucks have risen in popularity in San Juan, so it follows that food courts would hit the island soon enough.
 Enter Lote 23, an outdoor collection of 16 food vendors spread over four terraces in Santurce.
 Our only advice?
 Come hungry.
-Vendors include Puerto Rican styled bao buns from El Baoricua, pizza from chef Raul Correa at Dorotea’s, Peruvian fare at Panka by Martin Louzao, and if you’re craving pork, head over to Pernilerīa Los Prōceres.
+Vendors include Puerto Rican styled bao buns from El Baoricua, Neopolitan and Roman-style pizzas from chef Raul Correa at Dorotea’s, Peruvian fare at Panka by Martin Louzao, and if you’re craving pork, head over to Pernilerīa Los Prōceres.
+Most recently Natalia Rivera and Luis Castillo (from 1919 and El Convento) opened a El Jangiri, a poke bowl spot.
 Coffee, sweets and burgers round out the experience.
 Cocktails are courtesy of the world-class bar mind of La Factoría.
 Finish strong with an ice pop from Señor Paleta. lote23.com.

 Chef Raúl Correa, who oversees the food and beverage program at the boutique San Juan Water Beach Club, is an advocate for sustainability, a mentor for young chefs around the island, and an accomplished culinary talent.
 With emphasis on hand-picked ingredients from the island’s farming community, Correa helms Zest, the hotel’s main restaurant, which serves both creative dishes like popcorn soup with truffle butter and chicharrón and simple plates like sea bass with a green papaya compote.
 The space’s décor, which combines the elements—earth, wind, fire and water—is soothing, while the bar program is worth checking out.
-On Sundays, the brunch on Mist Rooftop is a must-visit stop for both excellent eggs and a breathtaking ocean view. waterbeachhotel.com/zest.
+(Currently, however, in the aftermath of Maria, the restaurant is only open for breakfast with the hope of returning to dinner service by the summer.)
+On Sundays, the brunch at Mist Rooftop is a must-visit stop for both excellent eggs and a breathtaking ocean view.
+Mist is also serving dinner daily. waterbeachhotel.com/zest.

 An elegant dining room in the upscale Condado Vanderbilt hotel, 1919 is one of the more formal dining experiences in San Juan.
 With an illustrious resume that includes Lespinasse, Alain Ducasse, and Blue Hill, Chef Juan Jose Cuevas is a talent with technical chops who insists on showcasing local, seasonal ingredients on his menus, which highlight vegetables just as vocally as meat and fish.
 Four-course prix fixe menus are available, as well as ala carte options, but we suggest the chef’s tasting menu which dazzles and delights.
 1919 also boasts an impressive wine list, with pairing options available.
 1919restaurant.com.